kuzzleio/documentation/src/api/1/controller-memory-storage/bitpos/index.md

 {{{since "1.0.0"}}}

-Return the position of the first bit set to 1 or 0 in a string, or in a substring.
+Returns the position of the first bit set to 1 or 0 in a string, or in a substring.

 [[_Redis documentation_]](https://redis.io/commands/bitpos)